After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 McKenzie, “Later, go upstairs, wake up Mickey and Zackary.”

-Thump, thump, thump up the stairs, Burma can sneak, silent and invisible, two hundred sixty pounds of dogs have a different issue.
+Thump, thump, thump up the stairs, Burma can sneak, silent and invisible, two hundred sixty pounds of dogs, not so simple.

 Ten minutes later, the thumps reverse, followed by little feet.